indigo-astronomy/indigo/indigo_docs/DRIVER_DEVELOPMENT_BASICS.md

 ```

 Rather than using a global timer objects, as shown above, it is a good idea to store them in the device private data.
 Good example for this is [indigo_wheel_asi.c](https://github.com/indigo-astronomy/indigo/blob/master/indigo_drivers/wheel_asi/indigo_wheel_asi.c).

+As of INDIGO 2.0-122 new call is introduced -  *indigo_cancel_timer_sync()*.
+This call is useful in an event of device disconnect and device detach to prevent releasing of the device resources before the timer is canceled.
+It should not be called directly in the **change property** callback, as it may deadlock this thread.
+So if some timers need to be canceled at disconnect it is a good idea to handle the connection property asynchronously with *indigo_async()*, *indigo_handle_property_async()* or *indigo_set_timer()* (with 0 time delay).
+There are examples of this in almost every driver.

 ### Communication with the Hardware